arthurcornelio88/cabide-ai/PROMPT_TEMPLATES.md

 Photography style: Cinematic, shot on a 35mm prime lens, high dynamic range.

 **MODEL POSITIONING (STRICTLY ENFORCED)**:
-- For CLOTHING items (vestido, vestidodefesta, calça, camisa, saia, veste): The model MUST be photographed DIRECTLY FROM THE FRONT.
-The camera must be positioned straight in front of the model.
-The model's body and face must be facing the camera head-on.
-NO side angles, NO 3/4 views, NO turning away.
-ONLY frontal view is acceptable.
+- For CLOTHING items (vestido, vestidodefesta, calça, camisa, saia, veste): The model MUST be facing forward - either DIRECTLY FROM THE FRONT or at a 3/4 angle (showing front and one side).
+FORBIDDEN: back view, full side profile, turning away from camera.
+The garment must be clearly visible from the front.
 - For shoes (sapato) and accessories (écharpe, bracelete): More flexibility allowed in camera angle to best showcase the item.

 CRITICAL: The {{garment_type}} shown in the reference image(s) must be EXACTLY reproduced with 100% color, texture, and design fidelity.